Natural gas furnaces need enough space and airflow to heat properly.

 If you have a cat, situate your litter box somewhere else.
 Cat urine contains ammonia, which could deteriorate your furnace’s heat exchanger.
-Plus, the furnace could circulate the stinky odors all over your home.
+Plus, the furnace could spread the stinky odors throughout your home.

-You should also routinely vacuum near your furnace to prevent dust from developing.
+You should also regularly clean near your furnace to prevent dust from developing.

 Related: Is it Time for Furnace Service or Replacement?